AaronJY/www-aaronjy-2024/content/writing/performance-considerations-tcp-game-server.md

 desc: While writing a TCP game server in dotnet for a hobby project, I learned a few ways to improve the efficiency and scalability of the server while running into some performance issues.
 Here's what I learned!
 ---

-# Performance considerations when writing a TCP game server in dotnet

 While writing a TCP game server in dotnet for a hobby project (check it out [here](https://github.com/AaronJY/GServer)), I learned a few ways to improve the efficiency and scalability of the server while running into some performance issues.

 Here's what I learned!